 “I’m sure he’s just running the plates.
 He won’t give you a ticket,” said my carpool friend, Conor.
 I shook my head despondently–if all a man does is investigate accidents and give tickets, and we weren’t an accident (thankfully), well, you can pretty much guess where that’s heading.

 I’ve decided that just to get my money’s worth out of the system I’m paying for with my ticket, I will try to figure out how to contest it.
-I believe it involves a trip to court, which sounds fairly exciting, but is probably some guy at a counter, that you have to take a ticket to see.
+I believe it involves a trip to court, which sounds fairly exciting, but is probably some guy at a counter, that you have to pre-pay for your ticket in order to see.
 I’ll probably also cry–which I don’t look forward to.
 I cry way too easily.
 You hear women talk about getting out of things by crying, but that has never been my experience.
 Maybe it’s because I don’t get big, luminous eyes that shine as the tears well up.
-When I cry, my face instantaneously gets all red and blotchy when I cry, my eyes swell up, and my nose fills with snot.
+When I cry, my face instantaneously gets all red and blotchy.
+My eyes swell up, and my nose fills with snot.
 I don’t think a red blotchy face ever caused a man’s heart to melt.
 It’s like trying to manipulate someone with your hives.

 But, good writing comes out of understanding suffering.
-And in my life–I don’t get a lot of real suffering.
-My life is not really hard–I make it hard, and worry a lot about it becoming hard, I create the hard with my career choice and my existential angst, but hell–I’m lying in bed on a Saturday morning writing this blog.
+And in my life–I don’t experience a lot of real suffering.
+My life is not really hard–I make it harder by worrying a lot about it becoming hard, and with my career choice and my existential angst, but hell–I’m lying in bed on a Saturday morning writing this blog.

 On the way home, I asked the bus-driver about the transfers.
 Apparently they felt there was too much misuse of them, too much money changing hands with the bus driver (like they couldn’t just make it part of the machine).
 Then he commented on how expensive it is for people these days just to do the basic things.
 He said, “They just need our money.
 It’s not really for the the people.”